elixirbeats/abletoolz/README.md

 `-x`, `--xml`  Dumps the uncompressed set XML in same directory as set_name.xml Useful to understand set structure for development.
 If you run with this option multiple times, the previous xml file will be moved into the abletoolz_backup folder with the same renaming behavior as `--save`.
+You can also rename the extension from `.xml` to `.als` and ableton will still load it!
+The next time you save though it will be compressed gzip again.

 ### Analysis
 `--list-tracks` List track information.